oaltanirbarbosa/cordova-plugin-background-barcode-scannerx/readme.md

 The browser platform always returns the boolean `status.canEnableLight` as `false`, and the enableLight/disableLight methods throw the `LIGHT_UNAVAILABLE` error code.

 `status.canEnableLight` is camera specific, meaning it will return `false` if the camera in use does not have a flash.

+### Snap

+Creates a snapshot of the current camera preview and returns it in base64 format.

+**Attention!
+On Android the scan mode should be paused before call `snap` or the image won't be returned**.

+Use `pause` method to stop barcode scanning keeping the camera preview active and then `resume` to reactivate the scan.

+### Pause scan

+Call the `pause` method to stop the scan keeping the camera preview active.
+Call `resume` to reactivate the scan.

+### Resume scan

+Call `resume` method to reactivate the scan process.
+If scan is already active it has no effect.

 #### Using Status.authorized